Reviewed by Sarah Mitchell – Child Passenger Safety Writer & Researcher | Researching car seat safety since 2018 | Last Updated: April 2026

 There are two main types of booster seats: high-back and backless.
 High-back boosters offer head and neck support.
 They work well in cars without headrests or with low seat backs.

-Backless boosters are smaller and easier to carry.
+high-back vs backless booster guides are smaller and easier to carry.
 They work best in cars with good headrests.
 Both types help seat belts fit properly and protect kids during travel.

 Age Vs. Size Factors